isomerpages/moe-farrerparkpri/_school-information/Suppliers/School Canteen Information.md

 	<li>Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).&nbsp;</li>
 </ul>

-<p><br>
-*Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*</p>
+*Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*